LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 * If you built Loop 2.2.x (or FreeAPS) with Xcode, you will need to Configure each Identifier
 * If you built Loop 3 with Xcode, make sure you see Edit (not Configure) for each Identifier; if one shows Configure, then add your App

-For the next three identifiers, you must add your Loop App Group.
+For the next three identifiers, make sure the associated App Group is group.com.TEAMID.loopkit.LoopGroup, with your TEAMID.
 This step will be repeated once for each of these identifiers.

 * Loop Intent Extension
 * Loop Status Extension